NPRA/image-anonymisation/docs/wiki/WikiDocs.md

 The second version of the image anonymisation was developed in 2021/2022.
 There were four main updates and differences to this version:
-1. The anonymisation of 360°-images should be supported in a satisfactory manner
+1. The anonymisation should support 360°-images in a satisfactory manner
 2. The anonymisation should *not* output the `.wepb`-files
-3. The anonymisation should be able to produce "previews" of the image of a desired dimension.
+3. The anonymisation should be able to produce "previews" of the image of a desired dimension and position.
-4. The output `.json`-file should have updated fields and values.
+4. The output `.json`-file should have updated fields and values to comply with new standards.

 #### Planar vs. 360°-images
 There were notable differences that had an impact on the choices that were made during the continuation of this project to support 360°-images.

-1. The "flat" 360°-images were curved, consequently, making the objects to be detected curved.
+1. The "flat" 360°-images were curved, consequently, making the objects to be detected curved and less likely to be detected fully.
 2. The images were significantly larger in size
 3. The exif-data is different in 360°-images.